 Several sheep from Australia and New Zealand have become media darlings when they were caught after several years without shearing.
-One ewe, Sheila, escaped shearing for about four years and had about 30 kilograms of wool shorn off.
-In Spin Off Summer 2016, contributor Rebecca Marsh examined the phenomenon of Shrek, Chris, Sheila, and other ultrawooly ovines who evade the clippers for years and capture the imaginations of spinners everywhere.
-Read more in an excerpt from her article “Australia’s History of Lost Sheep.”
+One ewe, Sheila, escaped shearing for approximately four years and had about 30 kilograms of wool shorn off.
+In Spin Off Summer 2016, _contributor Rebecca Marsh examined the phenomenon of Shrek, Chris, Sheila, and other ultrawooly ovines who evade the clippers for years and capture the imaginations of spinners everywhere.
+Read more in an excerpt from her article “Australia’s History of Lost Sheep.” –Spin Off Editorial Staff

 To many Australians, it is probably not surprising that sheep become separated from their flocks and lost for a time.
 We take the vastness of our country and our cultural farming practices rather for granted, as the way things are.
 But for other folks, it might be helpful to provide a context for this phenomenon of the Lost Sheep.